baetyl/baetyl/doc/us-en/customize/How-to-import-third-party-libraries-for-node-runtime.md

 - The operating system as mentioned in this document is Darwin.
 - The version of runtime is Node8.5
 - The MQTT client toolkit as mentioned in this document is [MQTTBOX](../Resources-download.md#mqttbox-download).
-- In this document, the third-party libraries we'll import are [`Lodash`](https://www.lodashjs.com/).
+- In this document, we give an example about how import the third-party library [`Lodash`](https://www.lodashjs.com/).
 - In this article, the service created based on the Hub module is called `localhub` service.
 And for the test case mentioned here, the `localhub` service, function calculation service, and other services are configured as follows:

 ```yaml